 What is the process like?

 Greenbook protocol states that any property of interest requires a written bid in a sealed envelope with the Parcel Identification Number (PIN) written on the outside mailed to our office.
-Minimum bid amounts are firm.
+Minimum bid amounts are recommended, however all bid amounts are considered.
 Our office will hold the bid for 30 days after receipt, and then it will be reviewed by administration.
-After review, an acceptance, rejection, or counteroffer will be send via mail.
-If you accept the bid, further instructions are provided.
+After review, an acceptance, rejection, or counteroffer will be sent via mail or email, depending on your preference.
+If a bid is accepted, further instructions are provided.

 How do I place a bid?